-The cost to perform the mobile survey, post-mitigation manual testing, and quality assurance manual testing in 20% of previous established DCVRAs was \$1.
-There were 3 repairs required during the FY 2023 contact voltage surveying and testing.
+The cost to perform the mobile survey, post-mitigation manual testing, and quality assurance manual testing in 20% of previously established DCVRAs was \$54,500.
+There were 3 repairs required during the FY 2024 contact voltage surveying and testing.
 However, the costs were included under the blanket emergency work order and cannot be sorted to summarize the costs of these repairs alone.
-Therefore, no costs are included in this report.
 The aggregate contact voltage testing and repair costs for each DCVRA are included in Table 4 below.
-The total cost for the FY 2023 contact voltage testing and repair was \$1.
-The Company will reconcile this cost as part of its FY 2023 Electric Infrastructure, Safety, and Reliability Plan Reconciliation Filing
+The total cost for the FY 2024 contact voltage testing and repair was \$54,500.
+The Company will reconcile this cost as part of its FY 2024 Electric Infrastructure, Safety, and Reliability Plan Reconciliation Filing.